About Catherine Johnson

-Catherine Johnson is an urban planner and architect with extensive experience in working with the public to create strategies for rebuilding their town centers and neighborhoods.
+Catherine Johnson is an architect and urban planner with extensive experience in working with the public to create strategies for rebuilding their town centers and neighborhoods.
 Her projects include master plans and urban design strategies for small village centers, Main Street revitalization, storefront façade renovations, and small scale development proposals.
 Her work is then translated into easy to understand graphic, customized form-based codes.

-Catherine has 18 years experience working with every aspect of preparing master plans, at every scale, from the community down to individual buildings.
-She focuses on integrating new development into historic downtowns while maintaining their cultural and historic character, expanding transit and housing choice, and providing the best environment for attracting new development and business opportunities.
+Catherine has 20 years’ experience with every aspect of planning at every scale.
+She focuses on integrating new development into historic downtowns while maintaining their cultural and historic character, expanding transit and housing choices, and creating the best environment for attracting new development and business opportunities.
 She demonstrates that some of the best models for new and green development are historic, tried and true building types that are the backbone of most American towns.

 Ms. Johnson has directed several projects with public-planning workshops, varying in size from working with a steering committee to hundreds of participants.
 Among her strengths, Catherine Johnson is able to facilitate meetings and presentations, and explain technical, legal, and environmental issues to those with varying abilities.
 Her presentations and project summary booklets include clear illustrations of the ideas behind the proposal, time-lapsed sequence of development plans, bird’s eye views and photos of models of building types.

 In all these examples, the goal was to identify building types that would fit in seamlessly with the existing neighborhoods.
-Sadly, it is common practice today for developers to re- use building plans they have on hand, and they build the same building anywhere there’s an empty parcel for one.
-Whether or not that building fits into the neighborhood is rarely a concern to them.
+Sadly, it is common practice today for developers to use building plans they have on hand.
+They build the same building anywhere, whether or not that building fits into the neighborhood.

 The most fleshed-out code examples are the Elmwood and South Downtown codes.
 They were the first form-based codes in the state and the SoDo residents have two buildings built per the code since its adoption in 2002.
 Less formal but still prescriptive codes can be seen in the East Hampton and Beacon Falls codes.
 Asylum Hill asked Catherine for a code for only 2 streets, to protect their Victorian houses.